SuzuneToumyou/Site_Checker/README.md

 # Site_Checker
 ## Overview
-This Python script monitors a specified website at set intervals (default is every 6 hours) and displays a popup notification if the website content has changed.
+This is a simple GUI software that checks a specified website every six hours and notifies you with a popup if there are any updates.
+Please enter the desired check interval and the target website in the appropriate fields.

 ## Features
-Automated monitoring: The script runs in the background and checks for updates every 6 hours.
+- Checks the specified website for updates every six hours.
-Popup notifications: Alerts you when a change is detected.
-Simple configuration: Just set the website URL and monitoring interval.
+- Notifies you with a popup if there are any updates.

+## Configuration
+- **Check Interval**: Set the interval for checking the website (default is six hours).
+- **Target Website**: Enter the URL of the website you want to monitor.

+## Usage
+1. Download and install the software.
+2. Launch the application.
+3. Enter the check interval and the target website.
+4. The software will notify you with a popup if there are any updates on the specified website.

-## Notes
+## Note
-Ensure you have PyQt5 installed for the popup notifications to work.
-The script compares the website’s content over time.
-If the structure of the site changes frequently, consider refining the detection method.
-Requires an active internet connection to fetch updates.
-License
+This software is intended for simple website monitoring and notification purposes